INM-6/nestrl-tutorial/README.rst

 The ``music_event_in_proxy`` projects with negative weight to the first, and with a positive weight to the second neuron.
 In the absence of inputs, the first neuron spikes autonomously, while the second one is silent.
 For the leftmost position, the first neuron is hence active, while for the rightmost position, the second neuron is active.
-Both neurons should have identical rate when the car is in the middle between the leftmost boundary and the goal position.
+Both neurons should have comparable rate when the car is in the middle between the leftmost boundary and the goal position, and we compensate for the offset by adjusting their resting potential according to the expected input.

 Run the example by starting gymz and MUSIC with the corresponding config files.
-Since the car is just wobbeling around at the bottom of the trough, you should observe, that the rates of the left and right neuron increase in turns.
+Since the car is just wobbeling around at the bottom of the trough, typically a bit on the left, you should observe that the rates of the left and right neuron increase in turns with the left neuron being more active than the right.

 .. code:: bash